flyfirstmars/spring-ai-workshop/docs/session-01.md

 When you add instructions, examples, tools, and retrieved documents, you are performing context engineering.[^3]

-- **Right altitude** – avoid vague goals (“be helpful”) or hyper-specific micromanagement.
+- Right altitude: avoid vague goals (“be helpful”) or hyper-specific micromanagement.
-- **Minimal toolset** – only register the functions you expect to use.
+- Minimal toolset: only register the functions you expect to use.
-- **Few-shot examples** – offer 2–3 high-quality samples instead of exhaustive lists.
+- Few-shot examples: offer 2–3 high-quality samples instead of exhaustive lists.
-- **Just-in-time data** – fetch snippets when needed instead of saturating the prompt window.
+- Just-in-time data: fetch snippets when needed instead of saturating the prompt window.

 ---